ibm-cloud-docs/hs-crypto/grep11-api-ref.md

 ## Generating and deriving keys
 {: #grep11-operation-generate-keys}

-GREP11 provides the following functions to generate cryptographic keys for symmetric and asymmetric encryption.
+GREP11 provides the following functions to generate symmetric and asymmetric cryptographic keys.
 Based on the mechanism and key length you specify, you can generate various types of keys for various usage.
 You can also derive a key from a base key to stretch keys into longer keys or to obtain keys of a required format.

 ### GenerateKey
 {: #grep11-GenerateKey}